 Many microlearning formats allow learning to slide easily into the learner’s workflow.
 Mobile-first microlearning is easy to squeeze in — a few minutes first thing each morning or when their shift starts.
 They might do it on a break, especially if they can’t have a mobile device with them on the retail or factory floor.
 Those sales reps on the road might do their training during “windshield time.”

-Other users have already had training, and will use the microlearning content to remind them of what they learned or build retention through repeated exposure.
+Other users have already had training, and will use the microlearning content to remind them of what they learned as the learner can use the information as a performance support.
+They will continue to build knowledge retention through repeated exposure to the training content they are least familiar with through spaced repetition.
 These learners and employees have different needs in terms of microlearning design and delivery.

 The learning goal, the learners’ environment and the learners’ overall needs, in terms of depth, adaptive or uniform content, etc. all factor into the microlearning design and choice of format.